MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-process.md

 ms.reviewer:
 ---

-# Unattended RPA capacity utilization
+# Process capacity (or legacy Unattended RPA capacity) utilization

 > [!IMPORTANT]
 > - The capacity utilization page is in preview.
-> - The Unattended RPA capacity (legacy) and the Process capacity have been combined in a single pool.
+> - The Process capacity and the Unattended RPA capacity (legacy) have been combined in a single pool.
 They can seamlessly be utilized by machines (and coming in Q2 2024, by cloud flows).
 > - The details allocation of those capacity (to machines and cloud flows) will be incorporated in the capacity utilization page in Q2 2024.